pottsb/RPI_ENV/readme.md

 # To Do
 This project has been working for eight months at this point so I'm unlikely to make further improvements until they become required.

-add error handling for the InfluxDBManager class add error handling for loading the .env file
+add error handling for the InfluxDBManager class<br />
+add error handling for loading the .env file<br />
-Move os.environ.get() calls to better places
+Move os.environ.get() calls to better places<br />
-Remove value in normal range messages from the validateSensor class add print for sample wait time move to venv with requirements.txt
+Remove value in normal range messages from the validateSensor class<br />
+add print for sample wait time<br />
+move to venv with requirements.txt<br />

 # Packages
-sudo /usr/bin/python -m pip install influxdb-client sudo /usr/bin/python -m pip install w1thermsensor sudo /usr/bin/python -m pip install python-dotenv
+sudo /usr/bin/python -m pip install influxdb-client<br />
+sudo /usr/bin/python -m pip install w1thermsensor<br />
+sudo /usr/bin/python -m pip install python-dotenv<br />